- Red Hat Enterprise Linux 7

 updateinfo.xmlfile.
 Please visit this link for more information on how to create a local security repository.
 Note that the server which will act as a local security repository should be of the same RHEL version as the clients.
 (Example: if clients' version is RHEL6.6, server should also be RHEL 6.6).

-- Accessing multiple repositories of RHEL version on 'single' system is not supported and will be considered as abuse of subscription.
+- Accessing multiple repositories without the appropriate, active, subscription of RHEL version on 'single' system is not supported and will be considered as abuse of subscription.

 - Learn more